-Extensive public and agency outreach has been conducted for this Draft EIR/EIS, particularly targeted to engage minority and low-income populations.
-These outreach efforts are documented in Chapter 9, Public and Agency Involvement, of this Draft EIR/EIS.
+Extensive public and agency outreach has been conducted for this Final EIR/EIS, particularly targeted to engage minority populations and low-income populations.
+These outreach efforts are documented in Chapter 9 of this Final EIR/EIS.
 This process will continue through the design and construction phases of the project.
 Environmental justice outreach activities were conducted by the project team using the outreach strategy described in Volume 2, Appendix 5-A, Attachment 1, San Francisco to San Jose Project Section Environmental Justice Outreach Plan.
-Table 5-12 describes the outreach to minority populations and low-income populations conducted by the Authority between April 2016 and December 2019.
-These outreach activities included presentations at public and stakeholder group meetings, interviews with local stakeholders, and informational tabling at various types of community events.
-The locations of these events are mapped on Figure 5-15, which shows these community events were in minority and low-income communities.
+Table 5-12 describes the outreach to minority populations and low-income populations conducted by the Authority between April 2016 and December 2019.6 These outreach activities included presentations at public and stakeholder group meetings, interviews with local stakeholders, and informational tabling at various types of community events.
+The locations of these events are mapped on Figure 5-15, which shows these community events were in minority populations and low-income communities.